demisto/content/Packs/ProofpointTAP/README.md

-Use the Proofpoint Targeted Attack Protection (TAP) integration to protect against and provide additional visibility into phishing and other malicious email attacks<~XSOAR>XSOAR</~XSOAR><~XSIAM>XSIAM</~XSIAM>.
+Use the Proofpoint Targeted Attack Protection (TAP) integration to protect against and provide additional visibility into phishing and other malicious email attacks.
 Proofpoint TAP detects, analyzes and blocks advanced threats before they reach your inbox.
-This includes ransomware and other advanced email threats delivered through malicious attachments and URLs<~XSOAR>XSOAR</~XSOAR><~XSIAM>XSIAM</~XSIAM>.
+This includes ransomware and other advanced email threats delivered through malicious attachments and URLs.

 This pack includes XSIAM content.